Accord-Project/bsdd/README1.md

 ### Pagination

-A significant limit of the original implementation is that it doesn\'t support pagination, i.e. fetching results in sections.
+A significant limit of the original implementation is that it doesn't support pagination, i.e. fetching results in sections.
 The refactored implementation supports this for any object.
 Eg here we fetch 5 classifications from the largest domain, starting at number 100: